dbrg77/scATAC_snakemake/README.md

 # A Snakemake pipeline to process plate-based scATAC-seq data
 This repository contains codes for processing scATAC-seq data produced by the [plate-based scATAC-seq method](https://www.nature.com/articles/s41467-018-07771-0).

+## What are the differences comparing to the original Nat.
+Comms. publication?

+In this pipeline, we have:

+1. Added `config.json` file to make the processing more flexible and easier to modify.
+2. Used the `BED` file for the MACS2 peak calling.
+See [this tweet](https://twitter.com/XiChenUoM/status/1336658454866325506) for the reason.
+3. Produced `10x Genomics` like output files in the final `outs` directory so that they can be easily put into downwstream analysis package like [Signac](https://satijalab.org/signac/).
+See below for more details.

 ## How to use?

 ### 1. Get all the required softwares/packages